trian-gles/SGRAN/README.md

     - p18: panHigh*
     - p19: panTight*
     - p20: grainEnv**
-    - p21: (optional) size of the input buffer in ms, higher sizes will cause more smear of impulses or sudden changes.
-Set to the maximum 1000ms by default*
+    - p21: (optional) preferred size of the input buffer used in seconds, higher sizes will cause more smear of impulses or sudden changes.
+1 by default*
-    - p22: (optional) change the behaviour of the buffer.
-A value of 0 (default) means that the instrument will forbid grains that require more samples than the size set by p21.
-A value of 1 allows grains to use the extended buffer if needed, which may result in a downward cascading effect.

 \* may receive a reference to a pfield handle
 \*\* must receive a reference to a pfield maketable handle

-BUFFER LIMITATIONS - extreme transpositions or high grain durations can result in a grain moving too fast and wanting to move "into the future" or move too slow and be overlapped by the circular buffer writing new input samples.
-In this event, the instrument will ignore the request for this grain.
-A higher value for p21 or a p22 value of 1 may alleviate this